Extension to hazardous waste site

 Under Landfill Tax legislation, Augean is required to pay tax (currently £94 per tonne) on the material buried in the site.
 Up to 6% of this levy can be distributed through the Landfill Communities Fund to support projects which either improve the life of communities or aid nature conservation.
 This process is managed by GrantScape, with support from the Kings Cliffe Environmental Association.
 Grants of approximately £500,000 per annum are provided.

-Augean is currently in dispute with HMRC because of underpayment of landfill tax to the tune of £4.6m over a 5-year period to May 2018 (Press release: HMRC Intended Penalty Notification
+Augean has a long-running dispute with HMRC because of alleged underpayment of landfill tax to the tune of £4.6m over a 5-year period to May 2018

 Present view of ENRNF from Fineshade Wood.
 The silos are part of the soil processing plant